 From the tax year 2019/20, an income tax charge is applied to certain receipts of non-UK resident persons who are not resident in a full treaty territory, which are in respect of intangible property.
 The charge is calculated by reference to the extent to which such receipts are referable to the sale of goods or services in the UK.
-HMRC issued final regulations (SI 2019/1452) on 4 November 2019 amending the legislation which will not be finalised until Autumn 2019, however the commentary below includes the proposed changes in these draft regulations as the rules came into force from 6 April 2019.
-There is also draft guidance which HMRC has issued at the same time which can be found at Offshore Receipts in respect of Intangible Property (ORIP) .
+HMRC issued final regulations (SI 2019/1452) on 4 November 2019 amending the legislation.
+There is also draft guidance which HMRC has issued at the same time which can be found at Offshore Receipts in respect of Intangible Property (ORIP).

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login